-Safer Internet Day 2017 will take place on Tuesday 7th February with the theme 'Be the change : unite for a better internet'.
+Safer Internet Day 2017 took place on 7th February with the theme 'Be the change : unite for a better internet'.

 Further information about the Safer Internet Centre is available.
 The Safer Internet Centre (SIC) work includes 4 key areas: